-When invited to give an opinion or to assist in the management of a patient, specialists should do so promptly and communicate their opinion and advice to the referring colleague.
+When invited to give an opinion or to assist in the management of a patient, specialists should do so promptly and communicate their opinion and advice to the referring colleague in a clear and prompt manner.

-Referring practitioners should be encouraged to enclose relevant radiographs to minimise exposure.
+Referring practitioners should be encouraged to enclose relevant radiographs to minimise exposure to radiation.

-Making a Referral \
+Making a Referral